The Grand Indian Route Logo TGRI-logo

 Daroji Bear Sanctuary

 It is no secret that Hampi is everything heritage.
-So, when you hear of something thrilling and adventures, your ears are bound to perk.
+So, when you hear of something thrilling and adventurous, your ears are bound to perk.
 Well, well, well, why not march into the territory of Daroji Bear Sanctuary?

 Fancy witnessing bears climbing trees and just chilling around being the lazy company that they are?
 Catch a glimpse of Indian Sloth Bear running, climbing, and just being at Daroji Bear Sanctuary.